Office of the Faculty Ombuds

 The Ombuds serves as an objective thought-partner for faculty experiencing challenges in their work life.
 The Ombuds will actively listen, ask constructive questions, and brainstorm options with the visitor to assist them in making their own informed decisions about next steps.

-The work of ombuds is guided by four core principles that make the service they offer different from every other office on campus.
+The work of an ombuds is guided by four core principles that make the service they offer different from every other office on campus.

 Confidentiality: Information shared by the visitor will not be disclosed without the visitor’s permission except as required by law or when the Ombuds determines there may be an immediate risk of serious harm.